-I went on to study a 3 year teaching degree at Lincoln University and since then I have worked in Infant Schools for over 10 years, specialising in Early Years education.
-Throughout this time, I’ve had an invaluable insight into how young children develop early Literacy skills through the teaching of Phonics and realised how important it is to make learning to read as fun and play-based as possible to capture their interest and enthusiasm from a young age.
+I went on to study a 3 year teaching degree at Lincoln University and then worked in Infant Schools for over 10 years, specialising in Early Years education.

 When I was a teacher, I always used to put something in place for the children in my class who were struggling to read, but I wasn’t a huge fan of formal intervention groups.

 Year after year, my TA used the same old books, magnetic letters and laminated resources with her one-to-one and small booster groups.
 Not only did this take a lot of time and effort to painstakingly plan, make and set up, but the children found the extra support a bit dull and boring too.

 The most worrying thing about it was that the low ability readers continued to lurk at the bottom end of my assessment data and still had unread books in their book bags.